 How do I transfer funds?

-To transfer funds between your own account and other financial institutions select Transfer Money in the Transfer & BPAYs section.
+To transfer funds between your own account and other financial institutions choose from Quick Links tabs on the right-hand side of your screen..
 Transfers can only be made to Australian bank accounts with a BSB and account number.

 What is Authorisation?

 If you have a Many to Sign account, you as an individual are unable to perform a transaction without all parties to that account authorising it.
 To enable individual authorisation of transactions:

 - Begin your transaction, for example, a BPAY®